Trial Participation FAQs

 This will vary at each visit.
 For a list of what will take place at each visit can be found on the visit information leaflet.
 Some examples of the assessments are:

-• 4 Magnetic Resonance Imaging (MRI) scans over 2 years
+- 4 Magnetic Resonance Imaging (MRI) scans over 2 years (for those in Analysis Stage 1 only)

-All people with MS who are screened for the trial will have one MRI scan at screening, before starting the trial.
-Those go on to enter the trial will have three more: at 6 months, 18 months, and 24 months - all on the same scanner.
+All people with MS who were screened for the trial for Analysis Stage 1 had one MRI scan at screening, before starting the trial.
+These participants who went on to enter the trial will have three more: at 6 months, 18 months, and 24 months - all on the same scanner.

 We won’t know if these drugs slow disability progression until 2028 at the earliest.
 This is because Octopus is combining what would normally be two separate trials into one.